top of page

 Tax Implications Buyers Often Overlook

+This is one of the most important and frequently misunderstood facets of crypto real estate transactions.
 In the U.S., cryptocurrency is treated as property, not currency, by the IRS.
 That means selling or using crypto to purchase real estate can trigger capital gains taxes.

 In practical terms: